Sunday, July 31, 2016

 The CryptO'pinion?

-Although there are several other similar alternatives (all of which are excellent - like Thrust) this easily remains the best of the bunch.
+Although there are several similar alternatives (all of which are excellent - like Thrust) this remains the best of the bunch.
 Oids is one of the most outstanding games released - you might say it's supercalifragilisticexpialidocious!! ;)

 Read the Oids manual (Apple Mac but relevant)